What are the changes?

 Next steps

 Please note that the ViDA initiative is a legislative proposal that still has to be adopted by the EU Council.
 We will keep you updated on important developments.
-On 7 March 2023, we will be hosting a webinar on this topic.
+On 7 March 2023 we hosted a webinar on this topic.
 In the meantime, our VAT specialists are happy to discuss any question you may have about the impact of the ViDA initiative on your tax position.